primno/primno/website/docs/guides/modules.md

 ---
+title: Organize the structure of your JS web-resource with modules
 sidebar_position: 3
-description: Organize the structure of your application with modules.
+description: Modules are containers that can components, service providers and related code.
+sidebar_label: Modules
 ---

 # Modules